mltframework/shotcut/README.md

 ### Qt Creator

-The fastest way to build and try Shotcut dev version is probably using [Qt Creator](https://www.qt.io/download#qt-creator).
+The fastest way to build and try Shotcut development version is probably using [Qt Creator](https://www.qt.io/download#qt-creator).

+To make this easier, we provide [SDKs](https://shotcut.org/notes/) on the web site with each release that includes Shotcut and all of its dependencies.
+These SDK pages also include setup instructions and tips on how to compile MLT and other dependencies after updating.

 ### From command line